-Foster Care McKinney-Vento uilding Point of Contact Each school district must designate a District Liaison Each school district must designate a liaison and a point and a Building Point of Contact in each school. of contact in each school.
-School of Origin Rights School of origin is the school the student was enrolled Students experiencing homelessness are entitled to in when first placed into foster care.
-If a child's foster remain in their school of origin or enroll in the care placement changes, the school of origin would neighborhood school where they are currently residing. then be considered the school in which the child is School of origin is defined as the school that the child enrolled at the time of the placement change. or youth attended when permanently housed or the school in which the child or youth was last enrolled.
-Transportation Districts must provide transportation to/from school Districts must provide transportation to/from school of of origin, even if outside of school/district origin, even if outside of school/district boundaries. boundaries.
-Immediate Enrollment Students in foster care must be enrolled immediately , Students experiencing homelessness must be enrolled even when documents normally required are not immediately, even when documents normally required available (e.g., immunization records, health plan, are not available (e.g., immunization records, health updated IEP, etc.). plan, transcripts, updated IEP, etc.).
-Determinations Best Interest Determinations must be held prior to A district must educate a homeless child or youth in changing the school placement of a student in foster their school of origin, unless doing so is contrary to the care. wishes of the parent or guardian.
-Free Meals All students in foster care qualify for free All students experiencing homelessness qualify for free breakfast/lunch. breakfast/lunch.
-Services Students in foster care are categorically eligible for Students experiencing homelessness are categorically Title I funding.
-Districts also can develop an (optional) eligible for Title I funding and districts must develop a Title I foster care set aside.
-Title 1 set aside to support identification and services.
-Dispute Resolutions Process and On-Time Grade Level Progression and GraduationDispute Resolution Process and On-time gradeDispute Resolution Process and On-time grade level Dispute Resolution Process and On-time grade progression and graduation level progression and graduation Fees and Fines DCYF is responsible for fees/fines.
-Fines and fees that present a barrier to enrollment and full Detr is responsible for rees/filles. participation in school activities must be removed (Section 722(g)(3)(C)(i); see also $722(g)(1)(H)$).
+McKinney-Vento Foster Care McKinney-Vento District Liaison and Building Point of Contact Each school district must designate a liaison and a point of contact in each school. and a Building Point of Contact in each school. of contact in each school.
+School of Origin Rights Students experiencing homelessness are entitled to remain in their school of origin or enroll in the neighborhood school where they are currently residing.
+School of origin is defined as the school that the child or youth attended when permanently housed or the school in which the child or youth was last enrolled.
+Transportation Districts must provide transportation to/from school of origin, even if outside of school/district boundaries.
+Immediate Enrollment Students experiencing homelessness must be enrolled immediately, even when documents normally required are not available (e.g., immunization records, health plan, transcripts, updated IEP, etc.).
+Best Interest Determinations A district must educate a homeless child or youth in their school of origin, unless doing so is contrary to the wishes of the parent or guardian.
+Free Meals All students in foster care qualify for free All students experiencing homelessness qualify for free All students experiencing homelessness qualify for free breakfast/lunch.
+Title I Services Students in foster care are categorically eligible for Students experiencing homelessness are categorically Students experiencing homelessness are categorically Title 1 set aside to support identification and services.
+Dispute Resolutions Process and On-Time Grade Level Progression and Graduation Dispute Resolution Process and On-time grade Dispute Resolution Process and On-time grade level Dispute Resolution Process and On-time grade level progression and graduation Fees and Fines DCYF is responsible for fees/fines.
+Fines and fees that present a barrier to enrollment and full Fines and fees that present a barrier to enrollment and full participation in school activities must be removed (Section 722(g)(3)(C)(i); see also 722(g)(1)(H)).
 They can be paid by using Title I or other funds; or they must be waived.
-Attendance Districts are required to remove barriers to full Monitor Attendance Monitor Attendance School districts must review unexpected or excessive · Monitor Attendance School districts must review unexpected or excessive absences and proactively support students in foster participation in school.
+Districts are required to remove barriers to full participation in school.
 Absences due to homelessness must be excused.